 Well, our software uses advanced behavioral analytics to identify suspicious behavior and stop unknown malware before it can perform any changes to your system.
 We use advanced machine learning to continually improve our engine’s detection capabilities.
 Our removal engine is capable of removing any malicious file on your system, including any references that may point towards it (registry autoruns for example).
-And the Emsisoft Cloud Console provides simple, cloud-based control over your protection software, regardless of where you’re physically located.
+And the Emsisoft Management Console provides simple, cloud-based control over your protection software, regardless of where you’re physically located.

 With these factors in mind, sure, you could consider Emsisoft Anti-Malware to be nextgen AV.
 It wouldn’t mean anything in particular, and it wouldn’t – and shouldn’t – separate us from our competition.
 But yes, you could say that Emsisoft Anti-Malware is nextgen AV.